payu-india/CMS-Chatbot/docs/cross-border payments/cb-lrs-integration/integrate-payu-hosted-checkout-cb-lrs.md

       </td>

       <td>
         This parameter is used to identify whether it is a business-to-business transaction.
+If 1 is posted, it is a B2B transaction.
       </td>

       <td>
+        1
       </td>
     </tr>